 This High Priest of ours [Jesus] understands our weaknesses, for he faced all of the same testing we do, yet he did not sin.
 So let us come boldly to the throne of our gracious God.
 There we will receive his mercy, and we will find grace to help us when we need it most.Hebrews 4:15–16 NLT

 God’s compassion is a fact.

 Erroneously we believe the deception that if God really does love us and really does care, He would make everything easy with smooth sailing.
-How can crisis and tribulation be evidence of a loving God?
+After all, how can crisis and tribulation be evidence of a loving God?
 But even God’s gift of love to us required grief, agony, and despair.
-God is love and He is compassionate.
+God is love, and He is compassionate.

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.John 3:16 NKJV

 God’s love became relevant to me.

 On a particularly desperate day, the simple fact of God’s love for me (Kirk) became a powerful, relevant truth.
 Surprisingly, submitting to lifetime ministry did not isolate us from crisis and tribulation.
 The fiery darts of the wicked one inundated us with unrelenting force.
 The battle was fierce.
 It was the kind of spiritual warfare that challenged every fiber of my being.

 As I was driving en route to pay a bill, I looked up and said to God in the privacy of my truck, “Lord, I’m at my end.
 I think I’m finished.
 There is nothing left in me to carry on.
 I don’t have anything else to give.”
 I was beaten.
 Overall, I had no more stamina.
 No more ability to endure.
 But I was not depressed; I did not want to die.
 However, I was pressed beyond my measure to continue the fight.
 I was exhausted.